Building an accessible application

 Make popups keyboard accessible

 A marker or symbol is often used to represent a location on the map.
 Additional information about the location is typically displayed in a popup when the user interacts with the marker.
-In most applications, popups appear when a user clicks or taps a marker.
+In most applications, popups appear when a user selects a marker.
 However, clicking and tapping require the user to use a mouse and a touch screen, respectively.
 A good practice is to make popups accessible when using a keyboard.
 This functionality can be achieved by creating a popup for each data point and adding it to the map.

-Additional accessibility tips
+More accessibility tips

 - If displaying many interactive point data on the map, consider reducing the clutter and use clustering.